suldanaa/MemoMe-App/README.md

 **Required Must-have Stories**

-* User can capture images on a specific date
+* User can write a note on a specific date
-* User can save notes on a specific date
+* User can a save note on a specific date
-* User can sign up with email and password
-* User can view photos and notes associated with certain date
+* User can view notes associated with certain date
-* User can select different visual themes for the app

 **Optional Nice-to-have Stories**
-* User can view entry stats (e.g. number of photos taken, most written month, most visited themes)
+* User can view entry stats (e.g. most written month)
 * User can add location information to their entries
+* User can select different visual themes for the app
+* Users can take photos and have them associated with the notes

 ### 2. Screen Archetypes

-- [ ] Login Screen
-* User can log in with email and password
-- [ ] Registration Screen
-*  User can register with email and password
-- [ ] Camera screen
-* User can take photos
 - [X] Notes screen
 * User can take notes
-- [ ] Calender view
+- [X] Calender view
 * User can view past photo+text entries

 ### 3. Navigation